What is an emission factor?

 - Scenario uncertainty: methodological choices allocation, product use assumption, EoL assumptions.

-To see the answer of the quizz, just move the mouth over the picture !
+To see the answer of the quizz, just move the mouse over the picture !

 See the next page "What are the databases produced in the Clim'Foot project".
 Or return to the menu.